fewagner/cait/README.rst

 ****

 Cait (Cryogenic Artificial Intelligence Tools) is a Python 3 software package for the machine learning based analysis of raw data from cryogenic dark matter experiments.
-In the current version, it is tailored to the needs of the CRESST experiment, but also suitable for the COSINUS and NUCLEUS experiment.
+It is tailored to the needs of the CRESST and COSINUS experiment, but applicable to other, similar data structures.

-**Documentation:** https://git.cryocluster.org/fwagner/cait/-/wikis/0.-Getting-Started (depricated), preview of new version: https://adoring-hoover-f7972f.netlify.app/
+**Documentation:** Preview of new version: https://adoring-hoover-f7972f.netlify.app/

 **Source Code:** https://git.cryocluster.org/fwagner/cait (for CRYOCLUSTER collaborations), sync on: https://github.com/fewagner/cait

-**Bug Report:** https://git.cryocluster.org/fwagner/cait/-/issues (for CRYOCLUSTER collaborations), sync on: https://github.com/fewagner/cait/issues
+**Bug Report:** https://git.cryocluster.org/fwagner/cait/-/issues (for CRYOCLUSTER collaborations), otherwise: https://github.com/fewagner/cait/issues

 Installation